 Gaudi worked for 43 years on the temple until his death in 1926.
 His funeral was a grand event in recognition of his status as the greatest architect Barcelona and Spain had seen, culminating in his burial in the crypt of Our lady of Mount Carmel within the Sagrada Familia.

-Despite his untimely death Gaudi had completed the full plans for the Temple along with plaster cast models, and there were many other Architects who worked alongside him and took responsibility to ensure his original vision was passed generation to generation, not withstanding several dangerous setbacks most notably the partial arson and sacking of the Temple during the Spanish Civil War of 1936.
-Whilst works have been regularly disrupted, they have never stopped and always gone ahead according to Gaudi’s original concept, with many methods still considered to be revolutionary, a century after he devised them.
+Despite his untimely death Gaudi, had completed the full plans for the Temple along with plaster cast models, and there were many other architects who worked alongside him and took responsibility to ensure his original vision was passed generation to generation, notwithstanding several dangerous setbacks.
+Most notable of these was the partial arson and sacking of the Temple during the Spanish Civil War of 1936.
+Whilst works have been regularly disrupted, they have never stopped and always gone ahead according to Gaudi’s original concept, with many methods still considered to be revolutionary even a century after he devised them.

 The stone used for the bell towers on the Nativity and Passion facades is sandstone from Montjuic in Barcelona.
-The quarries in this region were exhausted and closed many years ago thus meaning original stone could only be sourced from demolished buildings.
-So began a worldwide search for stone that would match that already used, and it is through this process that the sandstone from Brinscall Quarry, near Chorley, was selected alongside stone from other Continents.
-It is to the Armstrongs Group pride that since being identified we have shipped many loads of faced stone to be further cut in Barcelona and then form part the ongoing facade construction.
+The quarries in this region were exhausted and closed many years ago, thus meaning original stone could only be sourced from demolished buildings.
+So began a worldwide search for stone that would match that already used, and it is through this process that the sandstone from Brinscall Quarry, near Chorley, was selected alongside stone from other continents.
+Armstrongs Group is proud to have shipped many loads of faced stone to be further cut in Barcelona and then form part the ongoing facade construction.